Pumpkin Meringue Pie Recipe | Brown Sugar Meringue | Best Pumpkin Pie | Best Pumpkin Meringue Pie | Creamy Pumpkin Pie

 • Roll out dough on a floured surface to a 12 inch round.
 Transfer to prepared dish.
 Fold the edges under and crimp, forming a decorative border.

-• Puree pumpkin in processor.
-Mix in next 5 ingredients.
+• Add the pumpkin puree to a food processor.
+Mix in the 3/4 cup brown sugar, cinnamon, nutmeg, salt and cloves.
 Add eggs 1 at a time, pulsing after each addition.
 Gradually add the cream in a thin stream, processing just until blended.
 Process 5 seconds longer.

 • Pour the filling into the crust.
 Bake until edges are puffed and center is set, about 1 hour.
 Cool completely on rack.